 Angela Herrmann, an eighth-generation Hoosier on her family’s matrilineal side, is an avid outdoorswoman who enjoys canoeing, hiking, and cycling.

-As a citizen scientist and an amateur naturalist, she frequently spends time outdoors simply observing what’s around her when she’s not digging around in an urban vegetable plot.
+As a community-based scientist and an amateur naturalist, she frequently spends time outdoors simply observing what’s around her when she’s not digging around in an urban vegetable plot.

 She holds a Master of Arts degree from both St. Mary-of-the-Woods College (Earth Literacy) and Indiana University-Purdue University Indianapolis (English), and a Bachelor of Arts degree from Indiana University.
-She teaches English (TESOL) and writing at Marian University.
+She has taught classes at California State University Long Beach, Indiana University-Purdue University Indianapolis, Marian University, and Peking University.